-We have medical marijuana licenses in the states of New York, New Jersey, Florida, Maryland, Massachusetts, Vermont, Arizona and Nevada.
+We have medical marijuana licenses in the states of New York, New Jersey, Florida, Maryland, Massachusetts, Arizona and Nevada.
 Where we have medical marijuana licenses, we sell our medical marijuana pursuant to applicable state laws only; however, compliance with states laws does not constitute compliance with the FDA, and the FDA has not approved our products for sale.
 Cannabis is a Schedule I controlled substance under the U.S. Controlled Substances Act.
 A Schedule I controlled substance is defined as a substance that has no currently accepted medical use in the United States, a lack of safety use under medical supervision and a high potential for abuse.
 Other than Epidiolex (cannabidiol), a cannabis-derived product, and three synthetic cannabis-related drug products (Marinol (dronabinol), Syndros (dronabinol) and Cesamet (nabilone)), to our knowledge, the FDA has not approved a marketing application for a cannabis or cannabis-derived product for the treatment of any disease or condition.
-The FDA also has not permitted the marketing of certain CBD-containing products, such as foods, tinctures, gummies, and other ingestible products.
-Our CBD-containing products are not intended for use in the diagnosis, cure, mitigation, treatment, or prevention of a disease or condition.
 We can provide no assurance that our products or operations are in compliance with federal regulations, including those enforced by the FDA.
-Failure to comply with FDA regulations may result in among other things, warning letters, injunctions, product recalls, product seizures, fines and/or criminal prosecutions.
+Failure to comply with FDA regulations may result in among other things, warning letters, injunctions, product seizures, fines and/or criminal prosecutions.